roblaing/erlang-webapp-howto/unit5/README.md

 to cache the data downloaded from OpenWeather so it can be rendered any number of times without needing another download from the data provider.

-I intend to explore Erlang's caching options further in Unit 6.
+I intend to explore Erlang's caching options further in a later unit.
 The ASCIIChan project in
 <a href="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit3">Unit 3</a>, for instance, could probably be improved
 by getting the handler to access the list of art from a cache instead of making an SQL request every time, and updating the cache whenever fresh art is added to the database.